cryspen/bertie/PROOFS.md

 * tls13formats related code, especially anything that relates to concatenation primitives

 Additionally, the patches introduce the following modifications:
 * A mock certificate validation, checking that the name in the certificate agrees with the name of the expected peer from the top-level process.
-This is because Bertie does not include full certificate validation at this time, but some binding between the name and the certificate is necessary for showing server authentication.
+This is because t13 does not include full certificate validation at this time, but some binding between the name and the certificate is necessary for showing server authentication.
 * A model-side fix for the issue that is fixed on the Rust side in Correct argument order for process_psk_binder_zero_rtt #101 (until that is fixed on the Rust side).
 * The removal of all automatically generated events, since that leads to poor performance from ProVerif and is not necessary at all for the analysis (cf. [ProVerif] Emitting events unnecessarily blows up the extracted model hacspec/hax#581)